theJYC/react-explained/Fragments.md

 # Fragments

+*tl;dr : Understanding fragmenting is useful, and may even be helpful when you want to clean up your virtual DOM tree.
+You should, however, only use fragmenting when your components are not involved in CSS styles (e.g. flexbox/grid) where the strict parent/child relationships need to be maintained.*

 In React, the components you create can only return a single parent element.

 This means that you couldn't return two sibling elements; instead, you have to wrap them in a single parent element.
 In the below example, that parent element is represented by the outer div tags in the App component's return: